 When scooping gold, platinum, gem-stones or alien items in the disc version, we are allowed to scoop what we want as long as our existing hold containss 200 units or less (irrespecitve of what we're trying to scoop); in the other versions, we can only scoop more units if it would result in a total haul of 200 units or less.

-Tap on a version to expand it, and tap it again to show to all variations.
+Tap on a block to expand it, and tap it again to revert.

 CMP #200 \ Is the result greater than 200 (the limit on \ individual stocks of gold, platinum, gem-stones and \ alien items)? \ \ If so, this sets the C flag (no room) \ \ Otherwise it is clear (we have room) PLA \ Restore A from the stack RTS \ Return from the subroutine